kaychester1/Advance-Web-Design-Kaylah-Chester-2020/README.md

 				<div class="sentence1">
 					<div class="words33">
 						<center>
-						Because I am not that food at web design because of the code and I Struggle pretty badly with it.
+						Because I am not that good at web design because of coding and I struggle with it.
 For example, this is my third website I have made for this one assignment.
 						</center>
 					</div>